-- •The US goal is to cut CO2 emissions by 14% from 2005 levels by 2020, and 83% by 2050. - •The US will invest \$15 billion a year for development of renewable energy technologies in wind and solar, and for more efficient technologies for motor vehicles. - •Those funds would come from a cap-and-trade system on CO2 emissions starting in 2012. - •The "2% Solution" recognizes that an 80% reduction by 2050 means that each of the 40 years until then we must impose a 2% cut.
-The mathematics really requires that if we build any set of power plants or renewables that will last 40 years, the facilities built must each be at an 80% reduction in emissions. - •We also must replace all present fossil fuel plants or sequester their CO2 output. - •The US 2020 goal for new vehicles of 35 mpg over the present 26 mpg average, is actually a 30% reduction in greenhouse gases per vehicle mile. - •Today, global warming lower in priorities compared to the economy, unemployment, the housing market, and healthcare.
+•The US may invest \$15 billion a year for development of renewable energy technologies in wind and solar, and for more efficient technologies for motor vehicles.

+•Those funds would come from a cap-and-trade system on CO2 emissions starting in 2012.

+The "2% Solution" recognizes that an 80% reduction by 2050 means that each of the 40 years until then we must impose a 2% cut.
+The mathematics really requires that if we build any set of power plants or renewables that will last 40 years, the facilities built must each be at an 80% reduction in emissions.
+We also must replace all present fossil fuel plants or sequester their CO2 output.

+•The US 2020 goal for new vehicles of 35 mpg over the present 26 mpg average, is actually a 30% reduction in greenhouse gases per vehicle mile.

+•Today, solving global warming is lower in priorities compared to the economy, unemployment, the housing market, and healthcare.